-We need to have an honest conversation about DC Comics treatment of Black characters and talent.
+We need to have an honest conversation about DC Comics’ treatment of Black characters and talent.

 DC Comics, while known for doing risk-taking when it comes to concepts and storytelling, is not the best when it comes to Black representation.
-Despite their plethora of compelling, engaging, and enjoyable Black characters, these characters appear to far and few between when it comes to adaptations.
+Despite their plethora of compelling, engaging, and enjoyable Black characters, these characters appear too far and few between when it comes to adaptations.
 At best we can hope for one, maybe two, Black characters of any consequence.

 Ray Fisher opened up about his unfair treatment onset of the Justice League movie under Joss Whedon, which Warner Bros. unjustly fired him for.
-Jevicia Leslie on Batwoman, despite having actual acting skills and range, gets subpar writing, dialogue and production values to work with.
+Javicia Leslie on Batwoman, despite having actual acting skills and range, gets subpar writing, dialogue, and production values to work with.
 Amid the ending of Black Lightning, the only good Black-led DC CW series we’ve ever had, the youngest Pierce, Jennifer, faced a grueling and contrived exit smacking of lazy tropes.
-Additionally, they ignore the Milestone Comics characters so much, it must be mandated to do so.
+Additionally, they ignore the Milestone Comics characters so much, that it must be mandated to do so.
 True to form, a live-action Static Shock series is too “risky” and thus likely to stream straight to HBO Max rather than debut on the big screen.
 And what makes him “risky” exactly?
 Did Black Panther not prove how incredibly popular and successful Black superheroes can be?

 A Fan of DC

 I can’t speak for all Blerds, I can only speak for myself.
 Maybe my feelings and experience are similar to some of yours.
 For me, mainstream comics and their adaptations are a great source of escapism for me.
 As a gay Black American living in this country, I know damn well the power and privilege I don’t possess.
 I am also closely aware of the spaces I cannot enter.
 With comics, for a moment, just a moment, none of that matters.
 I can see and be a part of worlds that are impossible.
-I can witness awesome powers, skills beyond my own, feats of strength and bravery I don’t normally see.
+I can witness awesome powers, skills beyond my own, and feats of strength and bravery I don’t normally see.

 Often in the comics, they develop key Black characters well.
 They interact with other Black people and feel authentic.
 Of course, this is not always the case, just as any other character can suffer under certain writers and creatives.
-DC is special to me for the bright colors, the cheesy heroics.
+DC is special to me for the bright colors and the cheesy heroics.
 For the light as well as the dark subject matter.
 These heroes feel like real heroes.
-Black people, LGBTQ characters, women, just so many excellent figures.
+Black people, LGBTQ characters, women, and just so many excellent figures.
 No two characters are the same.
 They can be similar, but for me, they always feel unique.

 What Went Wrong